Dv1101/Asus_TUF_FX504_Hackintosh/README.md

 >
 > Changes By Dhruv Varia ~ 25/09/2024

-**This guide it's updated to OpenCore 0.9.7 and tested on my main device with macOS High Sierra, Mojave, Catalina, Big Sur, Monterrey, Ventura and Sonoma.**
+**This guide it's updated to OpenCore 1.0.3 and tested on my main device with macOS High Sierra, Mojave, Catalina, Big Sur, Monterrey, Ventura, Sonoma and Sequoia.**

 <!-- START shields -->
 <div>